javitocor/Testing-Javascript/README.md

 - Get installed NPM
 - Get installed JEST

+### Setup

+- Clone the repository on your local machine
+- Cd into the folder
+- Run `npm install`

 ### Run tests

 - Run ```npm test``` on the root directory to run all the tests.